Table of Contents

 Generally, the neurobiological studies of aggression suggest that numerous neurotransmitters are involved in this disorder.
 The common factors include:

-- Serotonergic system: The most reliable findings that suggest disruption in the serotonergic system of the affected person.
+- Serotonergic system: The most reliable findings that suggest a disruption in the serotonergic system of the affected person.

 - Testosterone levels: Elevated levels of testosterone have been associated with aggression in adults.